ShubhanshJain/Rock_Paper_Scissor-Game/README.md

 # Rock_Paper_Scissor-Game
 Famous rock paper scissor game.
-It is used created pure python3. user is on one side and has to compete with computer itself.
+It is used created pure python3.
+User is on one side and has to compete with computer itself.